nicfv/Me/www/posts/2026-04-17-pogo-addict.md

 | Thursday | 12 |
 | Friday (today) | 10 |

-10 to 20 notifications per day is overwheling!
+10 to 20 notifications per day is overwhelming!
 Not to mention these will also slowly leak your phone's battery by emitting light, noise, or vibrations.
 Also, did you notice that Saturday, the day where I didn't pick up the game at all, is the day I received the most notifications?
 I think that is disgusting.

 ## Conclusion